neurobionics/TMotorCANControl/README.md

 With the elctronics set up, you can follow the [instructions](https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi/) given on the CopperHill website to set up the software on the pi to drive the PiCAN 2 Hat.
-Before connecting the motor, you can verify that the PiCAN hat is functioning properly by starting up the network in loopback mode, with the following command, as recommended in the [troubleshooting guide](https://copperhilltech.com/blog/pican2-can-bus-board-for-raspberry-pi-functionality-test/) on the CopperHill website.
+Once this is done, you can verify that the PiCAN hat is functioning properly by starting up the network in loopback mode as recommended in the [troubleshooting guide](https://copperhilltech.com/blog/pican2-can-bus-board-for-raspberry-pi-functionality-test/) on the CopperHill website.